eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapter 9, pp. 183]{Hall2009b} to hide its details "from
 		the outside world" \cite[Chapters 7, pp. 139]{Hetland2005}.
-		* This is similar to polymorphism, because encapsulation and polymorphism are concepts/principles of abstraction
+		* This is similar to polymorphism, because encapsulation and polymorphism are concepts/principles of abstraction;
+			however, polymorphism can exist without encapsulation
 			\cite[Chapters 7, pp. 143]{Hetland2005}.
 		* Encapsulation enables the usage of objects without knowing the details of how these objects are constructed